kiwibrowser/src/README.md

 To be able to build Kiwi Browser, you need python and OpenJDK (OpenJDK to create Java bindings for Android):

+    sudo apt-get update
     sudo apt-get install python openjdk-8-jdk-headless libncurses5

-    sudo update-java-alternatives --set java-1.8.0-openjdk-amd64 # We want to be sure to use Java 1.8 in order to not get compilation errors (lint and errorprone)
+We want to be sure to use Java 1.8 in order to not get compilation errors (lint and errorprone):

+    sudo update-java-alternatives --set java-1.8.0-openjdk-amd64

-then run the following commands:
+then run the following commands in ~/chromium/src:

     bash install-build-deps.sh --no-chromeos-fonts
     build/linux/sysroot_scripts/install-sysroot.py --arch=i386